 Bills paid on or before the final date of payment shall be payable at the net rates, but thereafter the gross rates which shall not exceed 5% of the unpaid portion of the bill shall apply, as provided in the Schedule of Rates and Charges.
 Should the final date for payment of the bill at the net rates fall on a Sunday or holiday, the business day next following the final date will be held as a day of grace for delivery of payment.

-10. Discontinuance of Service by Distributor.
+- Discontinuance of Service by Distributor.
 Distributor may refuse to connect or may discontinue service for the violation of any of its Rules and Regulations, or for violation of any of the provisions of the Schedule of Rates and Charges, or of the application of Member or contract with Member.
 Distributor may discontinue service to Member for the theft of service or the appearance of current theft devices on the premises of Member.
 The discontinuance of service by Distributor for any causes as stated in this rule does not release Member from his obligation to Distributor for the payment of minimum bills as specified in application of Member or contract with Member.
-Additional information can be found in Policy Number 28 - Weather Disconnection, Policy Number 8 – Members of Life Support Priority Service and Policy Number 9 – Discontinuance of Service.
+Additional information can be found in Policy Number 28 - Weather Disconnection, Policy Number 8 – Members-Owners on Medical Needs List and Policy Number 9 – Discontinuance of Service.